beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 Ah, the step we've been waiting for!

 Provided all other build steps `exit(0)`, Begin takes over again to manage deployment, which primarily includes:
-- Deploying all routes to their corresponding Lambda cloud functions
+- Deploying all Function folders to their corresponding cloud functions
-- Deploying static assets (`.static/*`) to your app's S3 bucket
+- Deploying static assets (`public/*`) to your app's built-in blob store (S3) and CDN

-The deploy step is non-configurable and does not currently output logs (but will in the future).
+The deploy step is non-configurable and does not currently output logs.